postopcare/postopcare.github.io/_posts/2015-07-27-VaginalFlora.markdown

 * Mental Well-being -- we can be further in harmony with our new anatomy after our painful rebirth, be more confident and not be so paranoid everyone is smelling fish when we enter the room.

-* Better physical well-being -- yes, not having a rash or stinky discharge is pretty nice, plus we don't have to scrub our undies that hard. whew. as
+* Better physical well-being -- yes, not having a rash or stinky discharge is pretty nice, plus we don't have to scrub our undies that hard. whew.

 * Better love life -- most lovers prefer ladybits which don't smell offensive.

 ##When should we start or when is it okay to use a vaginal wash? ##